liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 3. Select **Create and run**.

 > [!NOTE]
-> - A report can be rerun only after 24 hours since the last report was generated.
-> - In large tenants, it might take up to 48 hours for the data to be available.
-> - There can only be one report for each value of the report range.
-This means you can see a maximum of four reports at a given point.
-> - The newly generated report replaces the previously created report with the same date range.
-To preserve the previously created report, download the report first before creating a new report for the same date range.
+> You can create a report for the past 1, 7, 14, or 28 days.

-## View report status
+### View report status in SharePoint Admin Center

-To check if a report is ready or when it was last updated, see the Status column.
+To check if a report is ready or when it was last updated, see the **Status** column.

 ![Screenshot of report status](media/agent-insights/reports-status.png)

-## View report
+### View report in SharePoint Admin Center

 When a report is ready, select it to view the data.
 You can view the top 100 records hosting the highest number of agents.
 You can search for sites or filter on the site template, and governance policies.

 ![Screenshot of view report](media/agent-insights/agent-report.png)

-## Apply Content governance policies
+### Apply Content governance policies in SharePoint Admin Center

-You can further select a site and apply [Restrict site access policy](/SharePoint/restricted-access-control) or [Restrict Content Discovery policy](/sharepoint/restricted-content-discovery) on the site for content governance.
+You can apply content governance policies on the sites from the insights report.
+The policies available are [Restrict site access policy](/SharePoint/restricted-access-control) and [Restrict Content Discovery policy](/sharepoint/restricted-content-discovery).

  ![Screenshot of applying RCD](media/agent-insights/RCD-lightbox.png)